WayPointVenturesOrg/onboard-docs/_posts/02-projects/2021-09-01-typical-ml-project-information.md

 An approved, detailed Microsoft Word template will be provided to SMEs for use in creating a module’s design document.
 It contains the correct layout and content that Microsoft expects for a Microlearning module.

-Note: It’s imperative to use the headings and other Word paragraph styles in the template, as they’re required for successfully converting Word files to markdown.

 The template also contains comments that’ll help guide SMEs as they develop microlearning content, particularly with respect to adding the correct content in the proper format.
 It also contains links to pertinent articles about development and other topics in the [Microsoft Learn Contributor Guide](https://review.docs.microsoft.com/en-us/help/learn/?branch=main).

 >**Important!** A module’s design *must adhere* to the guidance from the [Microsoft Learn Contributor Guide](https://review.docs.microsoft.com/en-us/help/learn/?branch=main).
 All SMEs and Microlearning Specialists must be familiar with the portions of the guide that apply to all content they create and edit.
 We recommend that you start by reading the content under [Authoring Guidelines](https://review.docs.microsoft.com/en-us/help/learn/id-guidance?branch=main) section.